What’s in this guide:

 Here’s the idea proposal structure:

 1. Cover page

 The cover page, also called a title page, should be kept simple.
-It prominently features a photograph or graphic design that is on-brand.
+It prominently features a photograph or graphic design that is on-brand, you can use graphic design templates as a starting point.
 It also usually includes the project name, or the client name, as well as your company name.
 Some companies might include contact information on the cover page, while others will save that for a separate page.